Which school do you want to support?

-College loans work for lenders because earning a degree enhances a student's future earning potential.
+College loans have become popular with lenders because earning a degree enhances a student's future earning potential.
 These debts are unlike home loans or home loans, in which an asset can serve as collateral to be forfeited in a default.
 If you take out a college loan, you are the collateral.
 In order to encourage lenders to make loans to students, college loans have been made difficult to discharge through bankruptcy.

 Federal financial aid for college costs is available to US citizens with financial need, if they can navigate the application for the Free Application for Federal Student Aid (FAFSA).

 Under the California Dream Act (AB540), beginning in 2013 non-citizen resident students also became eligible for financial aid in California colleges.
 To qualify, they must graduate from a California high school after three full years of attendance and file a statement that they intend to apply for citizenship when the law allows it.

 Many organizations want to help boost the number of students who complete college.